Iggy Pop: 1990s

-In 1990, Pop recorded Brick by Brick, produced by Don Was, with members of Guns N' Roses and The B-52's as guests, as well as backup vocals by many local Hollywood groups, two of whom (Whitey Kirst and Craig Pike) would create his band to tour and perform on his Kiss My Blood video (1991), directed by Tim Pope and filmed at the Olympia in Paris.
-The video attracted much controversy, as it featured much footage of Pop performing with his penis exposed to the audience.
-The album featured his first Top 40 U.S. hit, "Candy", a duet with B-52's singer Kate Pierson.
+In 1990, Pop recorded Brick by Brick.
+The album was produced by Don Was and featured members of Guns N' Roses and the B-52's as guests.
+His Kiss My Blood video (1991) was directed by Tim Pope and filmed at the Olympia in Paris.
+The video attracted much controversy, as it included footage of Pop performing with his penis exposed to the audience.
+Brick by Brick featured his first Top 40 U.S. hit, "Candy", a duet with B-52's singer Kate Pierson.

 Also in 1990, Pop sang the role of "The Prosecutor" for the POINT Music/Philips Classics recording (released in 1992) of composer John Moran's multimedia opera The Manson Family.
 That year he also contributed to the Red Hot Organization's AIDS benefit album Red Hot + Blue project, singing a version of "Well Did You Evah!" in a duet with Debbie Harry.

 In the early to middle 1990s, Pop would make several guest appearances on the Nickelodeon show The Adventures of Pete and Pete.
 He played James Mecklenberg, Nona Mecklenberg's father.

 In 1991, Pop and Kirst contributed the song "Why Was I Born (Freddy's Dead)" to the soundtrack of the film Freddy's Dead: The Final Nightmare.
 The song also plays over the end credits of the film, with a compilation of clips from the A Nightmare on Elm Street series running alongside the end credits.
 In the same year, Pop sang a leading role in the John Moran opera The Manson Family.

 In 1992, he collaborated with Goran Bregović on the soundtrack for the movie Arizona Dream by Emir Kusturica.
 Pop sang four of the songs: In the Deathcar, TV Screen, Get the Money, and This is a Film.
 Also in 1992, he collaborated with the New York City band White Zombie.
 He recorded spoken word vocals on the intro and outro of the song "Black Sunshine" as well as playing the character of a writer in the video shot for the song.
-He is singled out for special thanks in the liner notes of the band's album La Sexorcisto: Devil Music Volume One.